 You should worry that this all seems so natural, your dead dad as hitchhiker.
-Maybe you’ve crashed and these are your own last instants, maybe this is your life flashing before your eyes.
+Maybe you’ve crashed and this is your life flashing before your eyes.

 He waves you downhill and you crank the wheel.
 Not because you’re obeying him.
 You were about to resume driving, anyway.

-You gun it and the car lurches back to asphalt.
-Sor-.
+You gun it and the car lurches into motion.
+Sor–.
 Like hell.
 You bite your lip to prevent the escape of an apology.

 He rubs his head like the jolt hurt.
-“You’re almost as good as your mother.”
+“Just like your mother.”

-It’s never a compliment.
-And maybe it’s true, sometimes.
-You’ve matched her stellar taste in men.
+That’s never a compliment.
+And it’s true, sometimes.
+Example, you’ve matched her stellar taste in men.

-“You bought another Jap car.
+“You bought another foreign car.
 What kind of mileage does it get?”

 “I don’t know.
 I don’t keep track.”